-- Use a gentle cleanser in the evening to remove any dirt or make-up.
+- Use a gentle cleanser in the evening to remove any dirt or makeup.
 The cleanser could be a light lotion or a cleansing facial wash.
-Ensure that gentle movements are uses.
+Ensure that gentle movements are used.
 You are not trying to scrub away all the oil on the surface of the skin, just effectively remove surface debris.

 - A light SPF should also be used.
-Teenagers won’t be too bothered about this product, but its essential to start protecting the skin from a young age.
-UV exposure is the biggest cause of premature ageing, and while the young one’s won’t care about that now, they may be grateful for the advice later!
+Teenagers won’t be too bothered about this product, but it’s essential to start protecting the skin from a young age.
+UV exposure is the biggest cause of premature aging, and while the young ones won’t care about that now, they may be grateful for the advice later!

 - Use a facial scrub twice a week.
 An exfoliator should be used once or twice weekly.
 This will ensure that the lumps and bumps that come with blackheads and congestion under the skin are kept smooth.
 A facial scrub also helps to deep cleanse pores, so lessens the chances of blackheads and spots forming.
 Again, don’t go mad with scrubbing!
 Enough pressure to have an effect, without disrupting any spots that may be there.